Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Content-readiness gap

-If your content isn't already structured, if it's scattered across five PDFs, two SMEs' heads, and a SharePoint folder nobody can find, someone has to organize it before a course can be built.
+The content-readiness gap is what happens when source material isn't organized before the project starts.
+If your content is scattered across five PDFs, two SMEs' heads, and a SharePoint folder nobody can find, someone has to organize it before a course can be built.
 Usually that someone is the vendor, and you're paying vendor rates to do work that might have been cheaper to handle internally.

 Before you request a quote, take a clear look at whether your content is (a) written down somewhere coherent, (b) scattered and in need of consolidation, or (c) still in people's heads.
 Each answer puts you in a different pricing conversation.